Brian-Waddell/BookmarK-Final-/README.md

 As a user, I want to be able to upload a profile picture, so that I can personalize my profile.

-As a user, I want to be able to search for books by their name to find the book I want to comment/ask questions As a user I would like to see the entire collection of books and have them grouped by some type like use date etc.
-As a user, I want to register for an account
-As a user I want to to edit and delete the comments I posted.
-As a user, I want a dashboard that shows the groups that I am apart of.